MohamedKarabawy/projects/README.md

 **Link:** [https://elhawyonline.com/](https://elhawyonline.com/)

 ### Overview
-Al7awy is an online platform that offers electronic tests and educational content.
+Elhawy is an online platform that offers electronic tests and educational content.
 It is designed to support students and learners in assessing and enhancing their knowledge across a variety of subjects.
 The site provides digital exams, practice questions, and other tools aimed at improving academic performance.

 ![Al7awy](https://raw.githubusercontent.com/MohamedKarabawy/projects/refs/heads/main/10.png)